CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 The project uses a workflow script to perform testing using Github Actions.

-When a pull-request to the `main` branch is created, the workflow will runs unit tests for each of the services by:
+When a pull-request to the `main` branch is created, the workflow will run unit tests for each of the services by:

-- building a Docker image from the `test` stage of its Dockerfile
+- building a Docker image from the `test` stage of the service's Dockerfile
 - starting a container from the image
-- after the container has been successfully created, the command to execute the unit tests is invoked
+- invoking the command to execute the unit tests for the service

-If at least one unit test from any service fails, the workflow ends with a `failed` status.
 When all unit tests have been executed without any failures, the workflow ends with a `completed` status.

+- If at least one unit test from any service fails, the workflow ends with a `failed` status.
 - The completion status of the workflow is reflected in the page of the pull-request on GitHub.

 ## Deployment

-For Milestone 1, the team decided to manually deploy updates to the production environment with Github Actions and Terraform.
+For Milestone 1, the team decided to deploy updates manually to the production environment with Github Actions and Terraform.

-When a new feature is introduced to a service and the code merged into the `main` branch, the team would invoke a deployment workflow and specify the service to be updated.
+When a new feature is introduced to a service, and the code has been merged into the `main` branch, the team would invoke a deployment workflow and specify the service to be updated.
 This would trigger the deployment workflow to run.

-When the deployment workflow runs, the following happens:
+When the deployment workflow runs, the following steps are taken:

 - A Docker image is built from the `build` stage of the target service's Dockerfile.
   - The image is tagged with the a unique hash value, which is associated with the current run of the workflow.